 Our public debt indentures currently do not limit the amount of future indebtedness that we can create, incur, assume or guarantee.
-Our multi-year revolving credit facility, however, restricts our ability to incur additional debt, though any debt we may incur in compliance with these restrictions may still be substantial.
+Our revolving credit facilities, however, restrict our ability to incur additional debt, though any debt we may incur in compliance with these restrictions may still be substantial.

-Our multi-year revolving credit facility and indentures for our public debt contain conventional financial covenants and other restrictions.
-A breach of any of these restrictions by us could permit the lenders to declare all amounts outstanding under those debt agreements to be immediately due and payable and, in the case of the credit facility, to terminate all commitments to extend further credit.
+Each of our revolving credit facilities and indentures for our public debt contains conventional financial covenants and other restrictions.
+A breach of any of these restrictions by us could permit the lenders to declare all amounts outstanding under those debt agreements to be immediately due and payable and, in the case of the credit facilities, to terminate all commitments to extend further credit.